 The Humboldt Economic Index tracks six sectors of the Humboldt county economy.
 They are employment, retail sales, (lumber) manufacturing, electricity consumption, hospitality (hotel/motel occupancy rates), and home sales.
 The data come from various public and private sources.
-The manufacturing sector is tracked thanks to the ongoing participation of major Humboldt County lumber companies.
+The manufacturing sector is tracked thanks to the ongoing participation of divers local niche manufacturers.
+Lumber (formerly manufacturing) depends on data from Humboldt County lumber companies.
+This sector has been suspended until we can adequately build our pool of data providers.
 The retail sector is tracked thanks to the ongoing participation by a number of different Humboldt County retailers.
 Likewise the hospitality sector is tracked thanks to the ongoing participation of a number of different Humboldt County hotels and motels.
 The sector data are seasonally adjusted and given appropriate weights to form a Composite Index.

 In addition to producing the monthly Index of Economic